Chase Performance Business Checking Review 2023

 Chase offers a $750 bonus cash back and 1.5% on every purchase made with its Chase Ink Business Unlimited card.
 If you make $2,000 in monthly purchases on your card, that will waive your checking account’s monthly fee.

-Owning a Chase Performance Business Checking account qualifies you to waive the monthly fee for Chase’s higher-tier business checking account, Chase Business Premier Savings.
+Owning a Chase Performance Business Checking account qualifies you to waive the monthly fee for Chase’s higher-tier business savings account, Chase Business Premier Savings.

 You can get access to Chase Business Services, including merchant services, collections services, and Chase QuickDeposit.
 You can also send or receive payments with Zelle®.
 Chase also offers ACH payment services, access and security managers, and wire transfers.